phsym/jArgParse/README.md

 ## How To Use :

-First edit your pom.xml in teh following way :
+First edit your pom.xml in the following way :

 Add the jitpack repository :